ATCS Sparta Râmnicu Vâlcea

-Asociația de Tineret Club Sportiv Sparta Râmnicu Vâlcea, commonly known as Sparta Râmnicu Vâlcea, is a Romanian football club based in Râmnicu Vâlcea, Vâlcea County, which currently plays in Liga III, the third tier of the Romanian football.
+Asociația de Tineret Club Sportiv Sparta Râmnicu Vâlcea, commonly known as Sparta Râmnicu Vâlcea, was a Romanian football club based in Râmnicu Vâlcea, Vâlcea County, which last played in Liga III, the third tier of the Romanian football.

 History

 Sparta Râmnicu Vâlcea was established in 2018 as a youth academy by Romeo Chelcea, Iulian Dincă, Flavius Ionescu and Marius Voican, and activated only at youth level in its first three years.

 In the 2021–22 season, the club enrolled its seniors team in the Liga IV – Vâlcea County and finished in 2nd place with 66 points, five points behind Cozia Călimănești.

 In the following season the club finished again 2nd place, having the same amount of points with fellow citizens SCM Râmnicu Vâlcea, in which SCM won the league.

 In the 2023–24 season the club has won the league with 83 points, 3 points ahead of Păușești Otăsău.
 The club also beat Iris Titulescu, Olt County champions, beating them 5–1 on aggregate.